 Without wondering, “Can dogs eat cheeseburgers?” you place the order for yourself with a burger ordered for your dog.
 Does this sound familiar?

-So, can dogs eat cheeseburgers?
-Unless you’ve made it by hand, no. Fast food burgers aren’t only covered in condiments that aren’t good for your dog, but the meat itself is full of grease and fat, which contributes to dog obesity.
+Cheeseburgers is an unhealthy meal for your dog.
+Fast food cheeseburgers aren’t only covered in condiments that aren’t good for your dog, but the meat itself is full of grease and fat, which contributes to dog obesity.
 Further, it is usually seasoned with powders that are all out toxic to dogs.

 We’re not even going to get into whether or not they’re healthy for dogs.
 I mean, should it even be a question whether or not fast food is good for a dog?